 1. That's how damaging stress isStress is omnipresent in today's society and now affects more than 60% of people.
 When we perceive something as stressful varies from person to person and can have numerous internal and external triggers.
 According to a study by Techniker Krankenkasse, work, free time, family life or financial worries are among the most common reasons for feeling stressed.
 In the long run, this damages both our physical and mental health, disturbs our daily well-being and also has a negative effect on our sleep.

 Stress and a lack of relaxation before going to bed ensure that the much-needed nightly regeneration is disrupted and the body cannot recover sufficiently.
 How exactly does prolonged stress affect our sleep and falling asleep?

 Cortisol also plays an important role in regulating our sleep-wake cycle and acts as a kind of antagonist to the well-known sleep hormone melatonin.
 Melatonin makes us tired in the evening and prepares the body for the rest phase.
-Overnight, melatonin levels drop and our body produces more cortisol, which is then responsible for waking us up and being active again in the morning after sleep.
+Overnight, melatonin levels drop and our body produces more cortisol, which is then responsible for getting active and waking up again in the morning after sleep.

 If we feel stress before going to bed, the cortisol level rises exactly when the body actually needs to rest.
 This often leads to problems falling asleep and promotes sleep and concentration disorders, which in turn has a negative effect on sleep and its important function for health, well-being and performance.

 Certain plant-based extracts can naturally aid in relaxation and help gently release stress and tension.
 This is particularly important in the evening in order to quickly find a restful sleep.
 That's why today we're introducing you to 5 herbal extracts that can help unwind after a stressful day and get your body in the mood for sleep.

 You might also be interested in these articles:

 3. The 5 best plant extracts for relaxation